Consideration of Bill, not amended in the Public Bill Committee

 There has been a lot of criticism of both kinds of cap, but if we look at the one sort of cap that we have—the prepayment meter cap that is extended to vulnerable customers—we see that those customers have saved between £60 and £120 on the basis of that cap.
 It has actually worked to reduce their prices.
 I am pleased that my hon.
 Friend is not intending to press his amendment to a vote.

 Amendment 6 seeks to ensure that we have a stated amount of the savings that might accrue.
 I think that is perhaps slightly mischievous, and it does not really reflect the consensual spirit that we have had throughout the passage of the Bill.
 I can imagine that the people coming up with these numbers were looking at the savings that we have discussed in relation to the prepayment cap, or indeed the £300 average difference between the most expensive and the cheapest tariffs in the market.
 However, as my right hon.
-Friend the Member for Wokingham (John Redwood) said, we need to calculate volume as well as price in order to estimate the service, and we do not yet know what cap Ofgem will set.
+Friend the Member for Wokingham (John Redwood) said, we need to calculate volume as well as price to estimate the service, and we do not yet know what cap Ofgem will set.
 We also do not want to constrain Ofgem’s ability to set the cap or to create targets for the big six to work towards as the maximum saving.
 I hope that, on the basis of that explanation, the hon.
 Member for Southampton, Test will be content not to press his amendment.

 Amendments 1, 7 and 9 bring us to the extremely important point of how we ensure that the cap does not in any way reduce price protection for the most vulnerable customers.
 I am proud to say that those customers have, over the past few years, been protected through the prepayment meter cap and through the extension of that price to customers in receipt of the warm home discount.
 We all believe that that is absolutely vital.
 Indeed, as the hon.
 Member for Leeds West said, it would be perverse for the cap to come in and for prices to go up for those customers.
 The requirements in the Bill for Ofgem to pay attention to its existing powers, which of course include a duty to protect the most vulnerable, are sufficient, and the Bill is in addition to and does not replace or replicate those duties.
 I am extremely keen to examine the point further without amending the Bill, so I will take it away and consider it to see whether there are other messages that we might convey to Ofgem to ensure that this extremely valuable point is not missed.